vsevolodnedora/bns_ppr_tools/README.md

 1) iterations by specifying `--it` option **or** timesteps by specifying `--time` option
 2) reflevels by specifying `--rl` option (will not affect `corr`, `mass`, `hist` tasks, as they use the entire simulation domain by default.
 3) variable names by specifying `--v_n` option.

+# gw.py

+Requirements:
+1) ittime.h5 file, created by `preanalysis.py` (see above)
+2) collated data, created by `preanalysis.py` (see above)

+**Note**
+This part of the data analysis is incomplete as I am not a specialist in this area.

+Purpose and usage:
+1) to do a rudimentary, zero-order analysis of the Psi4 data and to obtain a waveform, wfrom which the time of the merger can be deduced.
+Similarly, time of the collapse to a BH can be obtained but this is not as reliable, as the magnitude of the strain can go to almost zero in between remnant osciallation.

+Example:
+`python gw.py -s LS220_130130 -i /home/my_simulations/ -o /home/my_postprocessing/ -t all`
+this would create a `/waveforms/` subdirectory inside the `/home/my_postprocessing/LS220_130130/` and put there the following:
+`-t strain` computes the strain and some basing properties of the radiation reaction.
+`-t tmergtcoll` plots the waveform alongside the collated density and makes an estimate of the time of the merger and the time of the collapse (if occures).
+**Note** that user inspection of the produced summory plot is required to determine if the time of the collapse was estimated properly.